breadcrumbbuilds/customer-churn/README.md

 A note: Run scripts from the root of the project

+## Dependencies

+There is a requirements.txt file that to the best of my knowledge contains the requirements for training in this repository.
+The packages of note include:
+- Scikit-learn
+- imbalanced-learn
+- joblib
+- matplotlib
+- numpy

 ## Training

 This repo supports training a model from the command line at the root of the project.
 There is also funcitonality to execute several scripts.
 Examples of these scripts can be found in the [src/bash](src/bash) folder